-In the Company's Vacation Ownership business, deferred VOI trial package revenue represents consideration received in advance for a trial VOI, which allows customers to utilize a vacation package typically within one year of purchase.
+In the Company's Vacation Ownership business, deferred VOI trial package revenue represents consideration received in advance for a trial VOI, which allows customers to utilize a vacation package typically within one year of purchase, but may extend longer for certain programs.
 Deferred VOI incentive revenue represents payments received in advance for additional travel-related services and products at the time of a VOI sale.
-Revenue is recognized when a customer utilizes the additional services and products, which is typically within one year of the VOI sale.
+Revenue is recognized when a customer utilizes the additional services and products, which is typically within one year of the VOI sale, but may extend longer for certain programs.